Can I Run My Pool Pump At Night? Complete Setup Guide

 Troubleshooting Common Issues

 If you notice decreased water quality after switching to nighttime operation, first verify that your total daily runtime is adequate for your pool size and usage.
-The general rule is to turn over your entire pool volume once daily, which requires 8-12 hours of operation for most residential pools depending on your pump size.
+The general rule is to turn over your entire pool volume once daily.
+Calculate runtime by dividing pool volume (gallons) by pump flow rate (GPM) ÷ 60 to determine hours needed for complete turnover.
+For a quick estimate, use our all-in-one pool calculator.

 Need More Help?